macewansce/template-pcom-0160-capstone-code/README.md

 # Introduction

 ## Content
-This code structure contains both the Web and WebAPI of the Capstone Project.
+This code structure contains both the web and web.api projects of the Capstone Project.

 ## Prerequisites